An Exploration of Baroque Art, Architecture & Sculpture

 7. The Finding of Moses by Bernardo Cavallino.

-A well-crafted elliptical layout draws the eye to its focal point with patches of brighter light highlighting relevant flesh tones or fabrics with a skilful theatrical effect.
-It is through the highly refined use of colour that the most immediately relevant stylistic influences are concentrated and purified.
-It is difficult to ignore the mannerist component of Cavallino’s baroque art, which can be seen in the graceful elegance and the sinuosity of the movement in the composition.
+A well-crafted elliptical layout draws the eye to its focal point with patches of brighter light highlighting relevant flesh tones or fabrics with a skillful theatrical effect.
+It is through the highly refined use of color that the most immediately relevant stylistic influences are concentrated and purified.
+It is difficult to ignore the mannerist component of Cavallino’s Baroque paintings, which can be seen in the graceful elegance and the sinuosity of the movement in the composition.
+The painting portrays the artist’s interest in the chromatic effects, manifested in his attention to the chiaroscuro transitions, cracking glints of the light in his paint, and precious gilded iridescences.
+In this sense, Cavallino’s interest in color absorbs and transforms the naturalist ethos, which had been his beginning, and which, while profoundly assimilated, had continued to give rise to his ability to create shadows that always contained a coloristic valence and to transform chiaroscuro’s violent effects into finer form details.

 Baroque painting The Finding of Moses by Bernardo Cavallino